 FirstRand FNB Fund Oxford Education Scholarship

 The scholarship will provide full funding for a South African citizen to study a one year full-time MSc in Education or MSc in Applied Linguistics and Second Language Acquisition at the Department of Education.
 The scholarship will be awarded based on academic excellence, leadership ability, community involvement and the candidate’s potential to be a destiny changer.
 The successful candidate will be a member of Wadham College.
-Candidates need to apply by the relevant January deadline.
+Candidates need to apply by the course’s January application deadline.

 NB: Candidates who have studied outside South Africa before for degree purposes are not eligible.